-Recent state legislation affected the reissuance dates of the Phase II Municipal Stormwater General Permits.
-To maintain an alignment of Phase I permit issuance dates with the Phase II permits, by July 31, 2012, Ecology will reissue the existing Phase I permit unchanged for a period of one year (effective August 1, 2012 through July 31, 2013).
-At the same time, Ecology will issue the revised/updated Phase I permit (effective starting August 1, 2013 through August 1, 2018).
+In accordance with recent state legislation, by July 31, 2012, Ecology is required to reissue the existing Phase II permits unchanged for a period of one year (effective August 1, 2012 through July 31, 2013).
+At the same time, Ecology is required to issue the revised/updated Phase II permits which would be effective starting August 1, 2013 through August 1, 2018.